 His name was Shaykh Abd al-Rasheed Brown, and a few days ago, he left us – departing to Allah’s mercy after suffering complications from a heart operation.

-The janazah was packed to the brim, bearing testament to the impact this man had had on hundreds, if not thousands of individuals over the course of his life.
-Tributes poured in for him in the media, and his family, students, friends, and colleagues all mourned his loss – with special programmes set up to perform good deeds on his behalf, to insha-Allah benefit him in the barzakh.
+The janazah (funeral prayer) was packed to the brim, bearing testament to the impact this man had had on hundreds, if not thousands of individuals over the course of his life.
+Tributes poured in for him in the media, and his family, students, friends, and colleagues all mourned his loss – with special programmes set up to perform good deeds on his behalf, to benefit him in his grave, God-willing.

 I had first encountered him early in my own spiritual transformation.
-At the time, he was giving the post-taraweeh lectures at my masjid, and I had never before been so inspired and moved by an imam.
+At the time, he was giving the post-taraweeh lectures – after the nightly Ramadaan prayers – at my mosque, and I had never before been so inspired and moved by an imam.
 Maybe it was because I was at the start of my spiritual journey.
 Or maybe it was because he was so different to the other imams I’d heard my whole life.
 Imams, primarily, from a certain cultural group whose focus and style had never really touched my heart in a meaningful way – though their messages had been good.

 This man, however, stood out among them all.
 He was much younger – in his mid-30s at the time – and his words were infused with passion, knowledge, and vision.

-When I got married, he happened to be the imam in the masjid near us.
+When I got married, he happened to be the imam in the mosque near us.
 And what he did there was truly incredible.
-His work at that masjid – the level of activity – made it come alive, in a way I’ve never known any other masjid to be since.
+His work there – the level of activity – made it come alive, in a way I’ve never known any other mosque to be since.
 His school was based there, and the adult education arm of that was also run there – with frequent night classes.
-He would teach tafseer, mostly, but also taught a very lengthy but extremely inspiring and beneficial seerah class.
+He would teach tafseer (explanation of the Quran), mostly, but also taught a very lengthy but extremely inspiring and beneficial seerah class (the life of the Prophet Muhammad – peace be upon him).

 My wife and I loved his tafseer classes.
 He always stressed how timeless the Quran is.
 Times change, but people – the nature of man – remains the same.
 And so, though the context and environment may be different, the lessons and principles of the Quran are eternal and will always be the best of guidance for humanity.